$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Introduction

 Additionally, we establish a benchmark for semantic steganography called \textbf{Invisible Text (IVT)}, which we use to validate the effectiveness of the sentence-to-image framework in this paper.
-Overall, our contributions are as follows:\begin{itemize} \item We propose a new steganographic task---\textbf{Sentence-to-Image Steganography}, which requires embedding sentence-level information into a cover image.
+Overall, our contributions are as follows:\begin{itemize} \item We propose the concept of \textbf{Semantic Steganography} and formalize \textbf{Sentence-to-Image Steganography} as an instance, redefining the traditional goal of steganography from embedding low-level data to concealing meaningful language content within cover media.

 \item We propose the $\mathbf{S^2LM}$ framework, incorporating new capabilities to embed sentence-level information into images.
 It demonstrates the potential of LLMs in steganography, achieving a significant increase in capacity compared to traditional methods.